bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 # My brief history with "Generics"

 My first introduction to the concept of Generics was with the `C++` Template system in a [Computer Science](https://computerscience.vassar.edu) class in [College](https://www.vassar.edu).
-It's been a while, but I still have this `typedef` name in my head, `interator`.
+It's been a while, but I still have this `typedef` name in my head, `interator` (notice the 'int-erator', an iterator of integers).
 I had typedeffed it to reduce my typing throughout the code, it was something like:

 ```c++
 typedef std::vector<int>::iterator interator;
 ```

 To this day I frequently mistype iterator as interator... crazy how that stuff can stick with you.
-Most of my time was spent with Java and it's Generics system, though.
+Most of my time was actually spent with Java and it's Generics system, though.
 It was definitely something initially missing from Java after switching from C++ (they were finally added in 1.5).
 Some people don't like Generics, let me just say, I am firmly in the camp of Generics being awesome.
 An example of why Generics are necessary in Java is most obvious with collections like Map, before Generics:

 ```java
 String foo = "foo";